smarunich/llm-router/README.md

 - Metrics are automatically collected and can be exported via Prometheus to Grafana.
 Details are available in the source README and an example is provided in the quickstart notebook.
 - A sample loadtest is available in the `demo/loadtest` folder with instructions in the associated README.
 - The blueprint includes two default routing policies available for download from NGC.
 The `customize` directory includes two notebooks showing how each policy model was created.
 There is also an example notebook showing how to create a third policy.
 The `intent_router` is created by fine-tuning a model to classify prompts based on a user's intent, assuming they are interacting with a support chatbot at a bank.

+## License 3<sup>rd</sup> Party

+This project will download and install additional third-party open source software projects.
+Review the license terms of these open source projects before use.

 ## Security Considerations